 “Using a box of air in a Copenhagen lab, physicists trace the growth of clusters of molecules of the kind that build cloud condensation nuclei.
 These are specks of sulphuric acid on which cloud droplets form.
 High-energy particles driven through the laboratory ceiling by exploded stars far away in the Galaxy - the cosmic rays - liberate electrons in the air, which help the molecular clusters to form much faster than atmospheric scientists have predicted.
 That may explain the link proposed by members of the Danish team, between cosmic rays, cloudiness and climate change.”

 You can also find more about it in the Danish National Space Center press release

 This link implies that a large fraction of the 20th century global warming can be explained through increased solar activity (which reduced the cosmic ray flux reaching Earth).
-More about that can be found in this discussion
+More about that can be found in this discussion, or in this paper.

 Kudos for Henrik Svensmark and his group!